Maximum Service Continuity and Efficiency from Your Electrical System

 - The busways power individual pieces of equipment: panelboards, MCCs, etc. (the bottom of hierarchy).

 What would happen if a fault occurred in the lower levels of your system?
 Say, a motor shorted out.
 When protective devices (circuit breakers, fuses, etc.) reacted to isolate the fault, would they remove power to just the motor?
 Shut down a major part of the system?
 Or maybe shut down your entire operation?
-If the answer is the second or third option, your protective devices aren’t properly coordinated.
+If the answer is the second or third scenario, your protective devices aren’t properly coordinated.

 Protective device coordination adjusts breaker/relay settings and selects fuses such that when a system fault occurs, the protective devices nearest the fault